 These Statements represent the transactions of the Collection Fund, a statutory fund separate from the main accounts of the Authority.
-The Fund accounts independently for income from council tax, community charges and non-domestic rates on behalf of those authorities for which the income has been raised.
-Administration costs of collection are borne by the Income and Expenditure Account.
+The Fund accounts independently for income from council tax and non-domestic rates on behalf of those authorities for which the income has been raised.